Skip to main content

 AND spider_id IN (SELECT id FROM spiders WHERE project = 'news');

-With files: Write a script to parse and edit 100 Python files.
-Hope regex doesn’t break syntax.
-With database: One SQL query.
-Done.
+With files: edit 100 Python files.
+With database: one SQL query.

 3. Rich Metadata